AceGK/imperial-archive/README.md

 ## ❓ Why

-The official [Black Library](https://www.blacklibrary.com/) website and existing third-party Warhammer 40,000 book sites like [Lexicanum](https://lexicanum.com/) and the [Warhammer 40k Wiki](https://warhammer40k.fandom.com/) lack robust search and filtering capabilities, making it difficult to discover books across the extensive catalog.
+The official [Black Library](https://www.blacklibrary.com/) website and existing third-party Warhammer 40,000 wikis like [Lexicanum](https://lexicanum.com/) and the [Warhammer 40k Wiki](https://warhammer40k.fandom.com/) lack robust search and filtering capabilities, making it difficult to discover books across the extensive catalog.
 This project was created to provide:

 - **Better Search** - Fast, typo-tolerant search powered by Algolia
-- **Advanced Filtering** - Filter by multiple criteria simultaneously (author, faction, era, series, format, etc)
+- **Advanced Filtering** - Filter by multiple criteria simultaneously (author, faction, era, series, format)
 - **Complete Catalog** - A comprehensive view of the entire Black Library collection in one place
-- **Better Discovery** - Find books by the factions you play, eras you're interested in, or authors you love
+- **Better Discovery** - Find books by faction, era, or author
 - **Modern UX** - A clean, fast interface built with modern web technologies

 ### Learning Goals & Technical Challenges
 I started this app to gain deeper experience with **TypeScript**, **Algolia v5**, **Sanity v4**, and **Next.js 15**.
 I chose to use the Black Library catalog as the dataset because I'm a fan of these books, and the catalog presents several interesting technical challenges that make it ideal for learning: